Skip to main content

 1. A current FAFSA must be on file for the student

-2. The parent must go to studentaid.gov and log in with their FSA ID and Password, and choose ‘Apply for a Direct Plus Loan.’
+2. The parent must go to studentaid.gov and log in with their Username and Password.
+Choose ‘Apply for a Direct Plus Loan.’
 Then choose ‘Direct Plus Application for Parents.'

 • Your credit will be approved or denied instantly.
 The results of the Plus Loan request will be transmitted to UW-Stevens Point from the processing center within 48 hours.

-3. If the Plus loan is approved, the parent who requested the loan, will need to complete a Master Promissory Note (MPN) under parent borrows at studentaid.gov (this is listed as Complete Loan Agreement for a PLUS Loan (MPN).
+3. If the PLUS loan is approved, the parent who requested the loan will need to complete a Master Promissory Note (MPN) at studentaid.gov (this is listed as Complete Loan Agreement for a PLUS Loan (MPN).
 If MPN is not completed by the parent, the loan will not disburse.

-Note: Prior to applying for a Federal Plus Direct Loan, the student should confirm they have accepted or declined your federal loans in their accesSPoint.
+Note: Prior to applying for a Federal PLUS Direct Loan, the student should confirm they have accepted or declined their federal loans in accesSPoint.

 Graduate students may apply for the Graduate PLUS Direct Loan at studentaid.gov and are required to complete a separate Entrance Loan Counseling for this loan.